 * In exceptional cases, candidates lacking the required university qualifications may be admitted if their training and work experience is deemed sufficient and relevant.

 MAS and CAS/DAS programs are now open for applications.

 Apply by sending the following documents to mashlm [at] usi [dot] ch:

 All the Mandatory Enclosures at the Application Form.

-Please put MASHLM APPLICATION as the subject of your email.
+Please put MASHLM APPLICATION or CAS/DAS APPLICATION as the subject of your email.